-The latest update of the README file for the product, contained in the /opt/ibm/sna directory, contains information about any product changes following the publication of the CS Linux library.
-This file is also included in the root directory of the CS Linux installation media.
+The latest update of the README file for the product, contained in the /usr/lpp/sna directory, contains information about any product changes following the publication of the CS/AIX library.
 Review the README file whenever you receive product updates.